 Section 154.
-If a ship does not hold the certificate mentioned in section 153, the Danish Maritime Authority or other authorities authorised to do so by the Minister of Business and Growth may expel the ship from Danish ports.
+If a ship does not hold the certificate mentioned in section 153, the Danish Maritime Authority or other authorities authorised to do so by the Minister for Industry, Business and Financial Affairs may expel the ship from Danish ports.